delendum-xyz/delendum.xyz/_posts/2022-11-15-zk-snark-aggregation.md

 excerpt: "Popular zk-SNARK aggregation constructions and some potentially interesting approaches"
 ---

-By Delendum Research and ETH Zurich
+Delendum Research and ETH Zürich

 ### Table of Content